 New phones for Town Hall

 Quotes were obtained for the Center for Emergency Services, Avaya is providing those phones.
 Jim Russell was asked to obtain quotes for new phones for Town Hall since they are 23 years old.
-Money is in line for Admin/Finance Officer. $9,348 for 17 phones.
-Board of Finance needs transfers for their June 6th meeting.
-Selectman Carlson would like to wait to review the proposal and needs to think about the line item transfer.
+Money is in line item for Admin/Finance Officer. $9,348 for 17 phones. will be discussed further at next meeting.

-First Selectman Urgo called Jim Russell: is Highway Department included in quote?
-No, Town Hall.
-1 phone in Highway Department.
-Jim can talk to the phone company to see if that phone can be added to the quote.

 Adjournment: Motion to Adjourn: Selectman Kincaid, Selectman Carlson 2nd; 8:29pm

+Respectfully submitted, Christine Dias